Alister148/DBS/server/readme.txt

             Filter --> validating both the operands for example:if the property that is to filtered is Date then Parsing it and then filtering.
             express request-validations.
             unit testing
+            and of course the remaing part of the assessment :)
+            Thank you